-MBAQ 105 Introduction to Oceanography MBAQ 201 Form and Function of Unique Marine Ecosystems MBAQ 203 Global Diversity of Freshwater and Marine Resources Used in Sustainable Harvest MBAQ 301 Sustainable Aquaculture Techniques I: Growing Shellfish and Finfish MBAQ 303 Sustainable Aquaculture Techniques II: Crustaceans and Pathobiology MBAQ 307 Ichthyology and Fish Health MBAQ 310 Marine Mammal and Seabird Biology MBAQ 315 Diversity of Marine and Aquatic Vegetation MBAQ 401 Field Research in Marine Biology and Aquaculture RENEWABLE ENERGY CONCENTRATION RNRG 101 Introduction to Green Energy: Politics and Implementation RNRG 201 Renewable Energy: Science, Technology, and Management RNRG 301 Successful Management of Wind and Solar Renewable Energy Projects SUSTAINABLE BUSINESS CONCENTRATION A concentration in Sustainable Business is available to all programs except Sustainable Business Management.
+MBAQ 105 Introduction to Oceanography MBAQ 201 Form and Function of Unique Marine Ecosystems MBAQ 203 Global Diversity of Freshwater and Marine Resources Used in Sustainable Harvest MBAQ 301 Sustainable Aquaculture Techniques I: Growing Shellfish and Finfish MBAQ 303 Sustainable Aquaculture Techniques II: Crustaceans and Pathobiology MBAQ 307 Ichthyology and Fish Health MBAQ 310 Marine Mammal and Seabird Biology MBAQ 315 Diversity of Marine and Aquatic Vegetation MBAQ 401 Field Research in Marine Biology and Aquaculture RENEWABLE ENGERY CONCENTRATION RNRG 101 Introduction to Green Energy: Politics and Implementation RNRG 201 Renewable Energy: Science, Technology, and Management RNRG 301 Successful Management of Wind and Solar Renewable Energy Projects SUSTAINABLE BUSINESS CONCENTRATION A concentration in Sustainable Business is available to all programs except Sustainable Business Management.
 Select any four of the following:

-FINC 301 Environmental Accounting FINC 401 Financing a Sustainable World MGMT 201 Understanding the Sustainable Business Landscape MGMT 301 Starting Your Small Non-Profit MGMT 303 Strategic Management for Social Change MGMT 403 Global Supply Chain Operations: Greening Your Business MGMT 405 Using Data for Sustainable Business Decisions MKTG 301 Environmental Marketing and Branding SUSTAINABLE FOOD AND FARMING CONCENTRATION A concentration in Sustainable Food and Farming is available to all programs except Sustainable Horticulture.
-SUFA 200 Farm to Table: Exploring Food Productions Systems SUFA 201 Sustainable Farm Management SUFA 301 Sustainable Agriculture for Small Farms WILDLIFE ECOLOGY A concentration in Wildlife Ecology is available to all programs except Wildlife Conservation.
+FINC 301 Environmental Accounting FINC 401 Financing a Sustainable World MGMT 201 Understanding the Sustainable Business Landscape MGMT 301 Starting Your Small Non-Profit MGMT 303 Strategic Management for Social Change MGMT 403 Global Supply Chain Operations: Greening Your Business MGMT 405 Using Data for Sustainable Business Decisions MKTG 301 Environmental Marketing and Branding SUSTAINABLE FOOD AND FARMING CONCENTRATION SUFA 200 Farm to Table: Exploring Food Productions Systems SUFA 201 Sustainable Farm Management SUFA 301 Sustainable Agriculture for Small Farms WILDLIFE ECOLOGY A concentration in Wildlife Ecology is available to all programs except Wildlife Conservation.
 Select any four of the following:

-BIOL 201 Organisms that Sustain the Earth: Understanding Plants BIOL 203 Ecological Principles: Applications to Conservation and Wildlife WCON 201 Plant and Wildlife Interactions WCON 303 Life History and Identification of Birds & Mammals WCON 305 Wildlife Conservation Genetics WCON 307 Humans, Parasites, and Wildlife: Understanding the Impact of Insects on Wildlife SECTION 6: GRADUATE ACADEMIC PROGRAMS Requirements for All Master's Degree Programs The overarching goal of the Master of Professional Science (MPS) programs at Unity College is to train students at an advanced level in sustainability science with attention to professional application.
-Each MPS program includes a discipline-specific core (15 credits) and a Professional Masters Core requirement (15 credits).
+BIOL 201 Organisms that Sustain the Earth: Understanding Plants BIOL 203 Ecological Principles: Applications to Conservation and Wildlife WCON 201 Plant and Wildlife Interactions WCON 303 Life History and Identification of Birds & Mammals WCON 305 Wildlife Conservation Genetics WCON 307 Humans, Parasites, and Wildlife: Understanding the Impact of Insects on Wildlife SECTION 6: GRADUATE ACADEMIC PROGRAMS Requirements for All Master's Degree Programs The overarching goal of both the Master of Professional Science (MPS) and Sustainable Master of Business Administration (MBA) programs at Unity College is to train students at an advanced level in sustainability science with attention to professional application.
+The MBA program and each MPS program includes a discipline-specific core (15 credits) and a Professional Masters Core requirement (15 credits).
 The Professional Masters Core curriculum provides learners with opportunities to: - Use leadership and management skills to accomplish goals in a professional context. - Use appropriate modes of communication when engaging with diverse stakeholders. - Recognize and consider ethical implications of decisions and actions in professional settings. - Identify, network, and become involved in a professional organization that connects with disciplinary professionals. - Apply knowledge from courses taken and research conducted to produce a capstone research project that aligns with professional career goals.
 The discipline-specific core requirements enable learners to develop and apply knowledge and skills related to their chosen academic program.
 These outcomes are listed in the program-specific descriptions that follow.
-Master of Professional Science: Animal Science and Behavior Using a transdisciplinary process, the MPS in Animal Science and Behavior program provides students with a deep understanding of human-animal interactions with emphasis on animal companionship, behavior, and welfare.
-With coursework that develops leadership and management skills, the program prepares students for employment as animal trainers, animal shelter managers, and animal service providers.
+Master of Professional Science: Animal Science and Behavior Using a transdisciplinary process this degree provides students with a deep understanding of animal science and behavior with an emphasis on animal companionship, therapy and service, behavior, rehabilitation and welfare.
+With an emphasis on developing leadership and management skills, coursework in this degree will prepare students for employment as animal trainers, rehabilitators, and animal service providers.
 Graduates in the Master of Professional Science: Animal Science and Behavior program will: 1.
-Evaluate sources of risk to humans and animals in their interactions, as well as processes to minimize risk or harm. - 2.
-Design and evaluate training protocols that incorporate low stress and least intrusive training techniques for animals. - 3.
-Analyze and differentiate the rules, regulations, laws and training for companion, service, emotional support, and therapy animals. - 4.
-Apply theoretical and practical knowledge of animal nutrition to optimize animal welfare.
+Identify sources of risk to humans and animals in their interactions, as well as processes to minimize risk or harm. - 2.
+Identify and describe positive/fear-free training techniques for animals. - 3.
+Compare and contrast companion, service, emotional support and therapy animals and the rules, regulations, laws and training encompassed by each group.
 Degree requirements: